 Students should be interviewed only where it is necessary to obtain additional information.
-Interviews should be one-to-one, with trained interviewers, and held in a dignified and private setting.
+Interviews should be conducted one-to-one by trained interviewers and held in a dignified and private setting.

-The same interview format and similar questions, where relevant, should be used for all applicants so that it is possible to make objective comparisons.
+To support objective comparisons, the same interview format and relevant questions should be used for all applicants.